cwood003/wood-ball/README.md

 2. Create my own RAPM metric devlopment process using the information in tutorials and articles linked here (https://medium.com/@johnchenmbb/1a78e1476b1f, https://github.com/anpatton/basic-nba-tutorials/blob/main/rapm/how_to_calculate_rapm.md)
 3. Develop some sort of advanced stats game and season-to-date summary
 4. Publish streamlit app to community hosting website with these visualizations with pipelines built to populate on button press (or command typing)
+5. Should I use DLT to load data in a seperate codebase?
+No, buzzword stuff not needed for my project.
+Do stuff with polars and duckdb forget about the rest
+6. Should I create a seperate codebase for the streamlit app?